sg98ccy/xlang/README.md

 2. When adding new tags or behaviours, ensure:
    - Compiler changes
    - Validation logic
-   - At least one example XLang file
+   - At least one example EXLang file
    - Basic tests or notebook verification cells
 3. Update this README and any reference documentation to describe the new features.